 • asset valuations.

-• data collection and quality assurance checks can be standardised across clients,
+• data collection and quality assurance checks can be standardised across clients

-• new staff who have undertaken similar roles will understand data collection requirements,
+• new staff who have undertaken similar roles will understand data collection requirements, and

 • consistent reporting processes across clients.

-Start your preparation for implementing AMDS early
+Start your preparation for implementing the AMDS early

 It is really important that suppliers start to plan for AMDS.
 We recommend the following steps:

-1. Read the AMDS Information for Suppliers document
+1. Read the AMDS information for suppliers document

-This document has been written for suppliers that directly use an RCA’s asset management database or use a staging or moderation instance of an RCA database to enter, validate or analyse asset data.
+This document has been written for suppliers that directly use an RCAs asset management database or use a staging or moderation instance of an RCA database to enter, validate or analyse asset data.

 AMDS information for suppliers document [PDF, 1.1 MB]